Wazuh server cluster

 Master

-The master node is in charge of:
+The master node is responsible for:

-• Receive and manage agent registration requests.
+• Receiving and managing agent registration requests.

 • Creating shared configuration groups.